Thomas R. Petray

 Senior Consultant / P.E., P.Eng / Denver

 Mr. Petray has 20+ years of experience in structural engineering analysis, design, and construction.
-He is a registered Professional Engineer in Alaska, California, Colorado, Florida, Louisiana, Oregon, Texas, Virginia, Washington, and Ontario, Canada.
+He is a registered Professional Engineer in Alaska, California, Colorado, Florida, Louisiana, Montana, Oregon, Texas, Utah, Virginia, Washington, Wyoming, and Ontario, Canada.
 His experience has been accumulated in a wide variety of markets and structures including heavy civil construction engineering, building design, and bridge design.

 Mr. Petray has extensive experience in structural design and analysis.
 His heavy civil design experience includes bridge foundations and numerous other types of construction engineering.
 Specifically, he has experience in the design of cofferdams, bridge falsework and formwork, overwater construction platforms, floating marine construction platforms, heavy lifting devices, heavy equipment trestles, fall protection systems, pile picking devices and driving templates, bulkheads, marine shoring systems, support of excavation, and bridge girder erection plans.

 His design work has been used in the construction of commercial and residential buildings, water and wastewater facilities, floodgates, seawalls, marine terminals, port facilities, bridges, and dams.
 Mr. Petray's work emphasized integrated design and construction, providing innovative designs which increase contractor safety, productivity, and overall job performance while reducing cost.
 The structural analysis and design for these various markets includes structural steel, conventionally reinforced concrete, prestressed and post-tensioned concrete, structural wood, and timber.